Loret Miller Ruppe: Controversy over expansion in Central America

 On September 24, 1984, the New York Times reported that the Peace Corps planned to double the number of volunteers serving in Honduras, Guatemala, Costa Rica and Belize to 1,200 workers over the next three years.
 This move was considered controversial by many returned Peace Corps volunteers who said that it politicized the Peace Corps by bolstering Reagan's fight against communism in Central America.
 "They have declared the Peace Corps an instrument of U.S. foreign policy and a tool of the Reagan Administration," asserted Francine Dionne, spokesman for the Returned Peace Corps Volunteers Committee on Central America.
 "Honduras already is running over with volunteers, and with the introduction of American troops, the place is swarming with Americans."
 Other returned volunteers disagreed.
-Senator Paul Tsongas who served as a Peace Corps Volunteer in Ethiopia in the 1960s said "It's important to demonstrate to the countries that we can do more than just send arms."
+United States Senate member Paul Tsongas of Massachusetts. who served as a Peace Corps Volunteer in Ethiopia in the 1960s said "It's important to demonstrate to the countries that we can do more than just send arms."
 However Tsongas added that he "strongly objected" to ideology lectures being given to new volunteers.